CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 ## Status of the project

-In this release there are main six features.
+In this release there are six main features.
 Logging in with an existing user, creating a user, playing roulette, playing slots and playing blackjack.
 After logging in or creating a user the user is redirected to a lobby menu where the user can choose between playing roulette, slots or blackjack.
 Then the user is redirected to the chosen game.
 The last feature allows the user to add more money to their balance.
 This is available from the lobby menu.

-Including the main features there are three addition features which are designed as menuItems in the menuBar.
+Including the main features there are three additional features which are designed as menuItems in the menuBar.
 The features are **Close**(closes the application), **Main Menu**(redirects the user to the main menu) and **Lobby**(redirects the user to the lobby).
 These features are available depending on where the user is in the application.
 In the main menu only the Close feature is available, in log-in page, create-user page and lobby page the Close and Main Menu features are available.
 Lastly, in addMoney, roulette, slots and blackjack all of the features are available.

 ## Code architecture